 Picture credits: Robyn Mackenzie/shutterstock.com, Rtstudio/shutterstock.com, Venus Angel/shutterstock.com, Trong Nguyen/shutterstock.com, Zu Kamilov/shutterstock.com

-*Prices taken from Appliances Online and respective retailers, correct as of March, 2019
+*Prices taken from retailer websites, correct as of March 2019

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
 The outcomes reported are the results from customers within the survey group who have purchased and used a new air fryer in the last 5 years – in this case, 327 people.